GOMC-WSU/Workshop/README.md

 # Workshop
-This repository provides example and instruction to learn about GOMC and its capabilities.
+This repository provides examples and instructions to learn about GOMC and some of its capabilities.
 In each directory, there is a README.txt or pdf file to instruct the user.

-The order of performing the workshop is as follow:
+The workshop exercises should be performed in the following order:

 1. NPT/SPCE/build
 2. NPT/SPCE/Equilibration